 Action c) on the update of the existing regulatory and guidance material (WMO-No.49, Technical Regulation Vol. IV; WMO-No.1001 and WMO-No.1100) in order to align these documents with the new ISO 9001:2015 should be dealt with as a routine management and amendment of WMO publications.
 This would involve consultancy arrangements with appropriate experts from Members (note: consultations with BoM, Australia to assist in this action are being held);

-Actions d) and e) are considered of operational nature and the working mechanisms being already utilized, e.g., twinning and mentoring, training (supported through existing or future development projects), should continue be supported by Members and coordinated by the regional associations, as part of the implementation of the WMO Service Delivery Strategy; and
+Actions d) and e) are considered of operational nature and the working mechanisms being already utilized, e.g., twinning and mentoring, training (supported through existing or future development projects), should continue to be supported by Members and coordinated by the regional associations, as part of the implementation of the WMO Service Delivery Strategy; and

 The five actions will need support from the Secretariat.
 The Secretary-General was requested to establish the most appropriate and efficient mechanism taking into consideration the cross-cutting and organization-wide nature of the QM tasks.